 Leave taken at an employee's discretion that can be scheduled in advance is considered discretionary leave.
-Requests for personal leave days must be submitted on the Request for Absence form (DEC-E-1).
+Requests for personal leave days must be submitted to the employee's immediate supervisor on the Non-Discretionary/Discretionary Leave Request Form.
 Salaried employees are required to enter their absences in Absence Management.
 Hourly employees' absences are entered into Kronos by the supervisor or entered on a timesheet.
 State (STPB) and local (LPL) leave may not be taken for more than three consecutive days except in extenuating circumstances and with the approval of the Superintendent or designee.
+Discretionary use of state personal leave shall not exceed five consecutive workdays.
 No more than a total of ten leave days, including any combination of state personal (STPB) or local personal (LPL) days may be used in each school year (July 1 through June 30).
 All requests for changes on verified absences must be made within 45 days of the absence date(s).
 The request must be made, in writing, with supervisor approval to the employee's campus/department absence verifier.